GodLMode/AI_Ticket_Agent/README.md

 This repository contains an AI-powered ticket management system designed to automate and streamline the process of resolving support tickets.
 It leverages the power of AI to efficiently handle ticket categorization, prioritization, and assignment, enhancing overall support efficiency.

-> **Project Status:** [Specify the current status of the project: e.g., actively maintained, under development, proof of concept, etc.]

 ## Key Features

 - **AI-Powered Ticket Processing:**